quinncomendant/ChipiChat.lbaction/README.md

 ![Response As List](docs/4-response-as-list.png)

-Or, you can view it in Quick Look (press the left-arrow key to go back, then press `⌘Y`):
+Or, you can view it in Quick Look (press the left-arrow key to go back, then press `⌘ Y`):

 ![Response As Quick Look](docs/5-response-as-quicklook.png)